 Some people chose never to go out and this affects a persons mental and physical health and wellbeing.
 Sufferers don’t just avoid social situations in their personal life but their work life too.
 Networking with your employers is another important part of your career path and those with bad breath will avoid this at all costs therefore affecting their professional lives as well as their personal.

 An employee from a bank in the city of London told us that he had to go to the doctors because he spent so much time chewing gum to cover up his bad breath.
 “Having a drink after work with customers or colleagues was very much part of my job and of course alcohol dries my mouth out making my breath worse.
 So I get through 3 packets of gum a day to try and cover up my bad breath.
 I started getting stomach cramps so had to see a doctor.
 When he asked about my lifestyle, he eventually came to the conclusion that chewing gum all day long had caused my to have stomach cramps and that if I wasn’t careful I would end up with stomach ulcers”.
 We are happy to say that now this guy uses ProFresh, he doesn’t need to spend all day chewing gum!

 A survey on people with halitosis reported that 34% of participants were hesitant about speaking to others and 12.6% completely avoided others.
 Bad breath is a huge social issue, it causes embarrassment and creates a social barrier between themselves and their loved ones, relatives, friends and colleagues.

 If you suffer from bad breath or halitosis, read more about the causes of bad breath and how to get rid of bad breath on our other pages.
-If you wish to buy ProFresh to eliminate this embarrassing issue, go straight to our ProFresh Shop or our sister store Healthcare Innovations.
+If you wish to buy ProFresh to eliminate this embarrassing issue, go straight to our ProFresh Shop.